Environmental-Policy-Innovation-Center/dw-dashboard/README.md

 The project's pipeline includes:

--   Parsing state documents, typically stored as PDFs, into CSVs.
+-   Scraping data from tables in state documents, typically stored as PDFs, into CSVs.
 This process must be done individually for each document.
-A sample of the parsing code is available in the `pdf-parsing-code` folder along with scripts used to correct parsed tables when needed.
-Each of the resulting CSVs are available in the `data` folder.
+Within each state folder for a given year, a python notebook details the scraping process.
+Each of the resulting CSVs are available in the state's `data` folder.

+-   Cleaning the raw scraped data.
+Within each state folder, a R script takes in the resulting scraped CSVs and details how each table is cleaned and made ready to be standardized.

 -   Standardizing state project tables into a single dataset.
-The `srf-standardization.Rmd` notebook takes in CSVs of each state's parsed PDF tables.
-It transforms each state's particular projects into the variables presented in the dashboard, prepares the standardized data for use in the dashboard, and integrates external data needed for additional dashboard features.
+The `state-standardization.Rmd` notebook sources the cleaning script for each state.
+It then combines and finalizes the cleaned data to be presented in the dashboard and integrates the external data needed for additional dashboard features.

 -   Developing the dashboard.
 The `dw-dashboard-app.R` script contains code for creating and implementing the Shiny application for the dashboard itself.